eigencore/finassist/docs/db/overview.md

 # FinAssist Database Documentation

+This is the documentation for the FinAssist database schema, which is designed to support an autonomous multi-agent financial auditor.
+The schema is structured to handle user accounts, financial transactions, budgeting, income tracking, financial goals, and advanced financial analysis.

 ## Overview

 This document provides detailed documentation for the FinAssist database schema, a comprehensive financial management system designed to support an autonomous multi-agent financial auditor.
 The database is structured to handle user accounts, financial transactions, budgeting, income tracking, financial goals, and advanced financial analysis.